Welcome to our “Have you met?” series, where we catch up with members of our team through an informal Q&A.

 Do you have a favourite travel spot?

-You’ve been given an elephant, but you can’t give it away or sell it.
+You have been given an elephant, but you cannot give it away or sell it.
 What would you do with the elephant?

 If you could witness any historical event, what would you want to see?

-Name a person who you’d like to interview (Dead or alive)?
+Name a person who you would like to interview?

 If you had a choice between two superpowers, being invisible or flying, which would you choose?